What's Going Around in Plymouth?

 What illnesses are going around in Plymouth, Minnesota right now?

-Based on Minnesota state surveillance data (which covers Plymouth), flu activity is moderate, RSV is moderate, COVID-19 is moderate, and Minnesota has reported 5 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Plymouth area, flu activity in Minnesota is low, RSV is moderate, COVID-19 is moderate, and Minnesota has reported 5 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Plymouth right now?

-Flu activity in Minnesota (which includes Plymouth) is currently moderate with 2.4% ILI.
+Flu activity in Minnesota (which includes Plymouth) is currently low with 0.7% ILI.
 The trend is declining, which is good news.
 See the Minnesota flu page for weekly trend charts.

 Does Plymouth have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Minnesota state-level surveillance, which is the most reliable available indicator for the Plymouth area.
-The Community Health Snapshot below shows Plymouth-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Minnesota state-level surveillance, which is the most reliable available indicator for the Plymouth area right now.
+The lower community-context section adds slower Plymouth-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Plymouth.

 Share this with someone who needs it